viralparmarme/viralparmardev/README.md

 ## Hi there, I'm Viral Parmar!
-A Software Engineer, Creative Problem Solver and Open Source Contributor from Mumbai, India.
+A Software Engineer and Startup Enthusiast from Mumbai, India.

 👇 *Here are some of the the tools and technologies I work on:*